Alfresco/acs-deployment/docs/helm/eks-deployment.md

 Now decide whether you want to install the latest version of ACS (Enterprise or Community) or a previous version and follow the steps in the relevant section below.

 #### Latest Enterprise Version

+See the [registry authentication](registry-authentication.md) page to configure credentials to access the Alfresco Enterprise registry.

 Deploy the latest version of ACS by running the following command (replacing `YOUR-DOMAIN-NAME` with the hosted zone you created earlier):